-DSN-UK and a number of other UK-based organisations working on caste-based discrimination issues have been pushing for the inclusion of ‘caste’ into the Equality Act since 2007.
+DSN-UK and other leading UK-based organisations and academics working on caste-based discrimination issues and part of the UK Pro Legislation Stakeholder Group (@CasteintheUK), have been pushing for the inclusion of ‘caste’ into the Equality Act 2010.
 In 2013 the government agreed to an amendment ‘to provide for caste to be an aspect of race’ under the Equality Act 2010.
 In March 2017 the long-awaited public consultation ‘Caste in Great Britain and equality law’ was announced.

 The results of the Public Consultation were announced by Penny Mordaunt, then the Minister for Women and Equalities, on 23 July 2018, a day before the Summer Recess.
 The Government’s response to the independent analysis (with over 16,000 responses) stated that the introduction of additional statutory protection in the Equality Act was unnecessary, and consequently that the duty to legislate will be repealed.